texstudio-org/texstudio/utilities/manual/source/background.md

 Obviously, TeXstudio can only use information (defined commands, labels, document hierarchy, etc.) that it is aware of.
-We use the information in all opened files, but if a label in a multi-file document is defined in a not-loaded files, TeXstudio does not know about it and will mark it as missing in references.
+We use the information in all opened files, but if a label in a multi-file document is defined in a not-loaded file, TeXstudio does not know about it and will mark it as missing in references.
 To remedy this, you can just open the corresponding file as well.

 TeXstudio has an advanced option
 `Editor -> Automatically load included files`.
-TeXstudio will automatically load and parse all files of multi-file-documents as soon as one of the files is opened.
+TeXstudio will automatically load and parse all files of multi-file documents as soon as one of the files is opened.
 You may have to set the magic comment `% !TeX root = root-filename` if you do not have the root document open.
-With this option enabled TeXstudio will always know about your complete document and act accordingly when performing highlighting or completion.
+With this option enabled, TeXstudio will always know about your complete document and act accordingly when performing highlighting or completion.

-The option `Editor -> Cache documents for faster reopening` lets txs store important information about opened files on the disk.
+The option `Editor -> Cache documents for faster reopening` lets TeXstudio store important information about opened files on the disk.
-If the files are reopened, it uses the cached information to speed-up loading.
-Only if a file is explicitly opened in a tab, txs loads the complete file from disk.
+If the files are reopened, it uses the cached information to speed up loading.
+Only if a file is explicitly opened in a tab does TeXstudio load the complete file from disk.
-In cached files, txs does not search, e.g. with find usages or find in project.
+In cached files, TeXstudio does not search, e.g., with find usages or find in project.
 The preview for labels does not work if the label is defined in a cached file.
-If that functionality is important for you, deactivate caching or load explicitly the files when needed.
+If that functionality is important for you, deactivate caching or explicitly load the files when needed.

 ## Overview of TeXstudio command-line options